No one else is responsible for your health and your body, except for you. No-one knows your body like you do.

 Here are three things you can do today to begin taking responsibility for your creating your health.

-1. Create an enjoyable and sustainable relationship with food.
+1. Create a fun and sustainable relationship with food.

 When I began to heal my body, I knew I was going to make some changes to the way I ate, along with the way that I treated myself.
 I spent time dedicated to finding a way of eating that would be sustainable for me, based upon my goals, food preferences and lifestyle.